reekee94/cards/README.md

 ## Installation

-Instal and configure PostgreSQL
+Instal and configure MySQL

-create postgres user in .env it will qual `PGUSER` set password for your db in .env it will qual `PGPASSWORD` created db in .env it will qual `PGDATABASE` db port in .env it will qual `PGPORT` (by default its 5432)
+create db user in .env it will qual `DB_USERNAME` set password for your db in .env it will qual `DB_PASSWORD` created db in .env it will qual `DB_NAME` db port in .env it will qual `DB_PORT` (by default its 3306)

 ## Contains swagger documentation